The First FastContinuum Workshop

 The International Conference on Performance Engineering (ICPE) originated 14 years ago from the fusion of an ACM workshop on software and performance prediction and a SPEC workshop focused on benchmarking and performance evaluation.

-ICPE continues true to its origins with focus both on software performance modeling, prediction, and measurement as well as on benchmark-based performance evaluation.
+ICPE continues true to its origins with a focus both on software performance modelling, prediction, and measurement as well as benchmark-based performance evaluation.
 The areas to which such principles are applied have evolved over the years with the technological evolution in academia and industry.

-ICPE contributions appear at all levels of system and software design, performance modeling, and measurements of performance, from the cloud’s core to edge, from mobile devices to major data centers, from web applications to scientific applications.
+ICPE contributions appear at all levels of system and software design, performance modelling, and measurements of performance, from the cloud’s core to the edge, from mobile devices to major data centres, and from web applications to scientific applications.

 The ICPE focus on engineering performance means that industrial practitioners and academics that participate in ICPE are interested in quantifying the performance impact of all aspects of complex systems design and implementation.
-Length of design cycles, life-time maintenance issues, quality of experience, costs to delivering a system or service are also the focus of the intellectual curiosity of ICPE participants.
+Length of design cycles, lifetime maintenance issues, quality of experience, and costs of delivering a system or service are also the focus of the intellectual curiosity of ICPE participants.